DSL connection drops frequently

-- Check whether there are any events that occurred before the error did, or whether only ones that occurred after the error are shown.
+- Check whether events also took place before the time when the error occurred, or whether only events are shown that took place after the error occurred.

-- If events that took place before the error occurred are also displayed, proceed with the following section:
+- If events are also displayed that took place before the time the error occurred, proceed with the next section.

-- If only events that took place after the error are displayed, follow the instructions in our guide FRITZ!Box restarts occasionally.
+- If only those events are displayed that took place after the error occurred, follow the steps in our guide FRITZ!Box restarts occasionally.

 2 Checking the cabling

-It is often difficult to recognize mistakes in the cabling and they can remain unnoticed for a long time.
+It is often difficult to recognize errors in the cabling and they can remain unnoticed for a long time.
 Therefore, check the wiring in your home: